Generalized cones as Lorentzian length spaces: Causality, curvature, and singularity theorems: Generalized cones as s

-It remains to show that $Y$ is \emph{localizable} (\cite[Def.\ 3.16]{KS:18}).
 To this end we apply the argument of the proof of \cite[Lem.\ 4.3]{GKS:19} to see that we can use $\omega:=\tau\rvert_{U\times U}$ for a suitable neighborhood $U$ of a point $y=(t_0,x)\in Y$.
 Such a suitable neighborhood can be chosen by taking $U$ to be one of the causally convex neighborhoods from Lemma \ref{lem-causally-convex-nbhds} that is contained in the neighborhoods of Lemma \ref{lem-D-com} and Proposition \ref{prop-loc-ex-max-cc}.
 Thus $\omega$ is finite and lower semicontinuous.
 To see that $\omega$ is also upper semicontinuous note that we can adapt the proof of \cite[Thm.\ 3.28]{KS:18} to the simpler local situation in $U$ by using the local existence of maximal causal curves (Proposition \ref{prop-loc-ex-max-cc}) and the upper semi-continuity of $L$ (Proposition \ref{prop-L-usc}).
 Moreover, since $U$ is open, one has $I^\pm((t_0,x))\cap U\neq\emptyset$.

 This yields that $Y$ is localizable and hence by the above is a \LLSn.
 It also implies that $Y$ is strongly causal in the sense of \cite[Def.\ 2.35(iv)]{KS:18} by using the result for \LLSn s \cite[Thm.\ 3.26(iv)]{KS:18} and Lemma \ref{lem-causally-convex-nbhds}. \end{pr}